 The preferred finishes are natural polished brass and nickel.
 Chrome was not widely used as a protective finish for faucets until well into the 1920s.
-In the Victorian Era it was rate and expensive.
-Plated nickel was a relatively soft metal that wore off over time, exposing the unprotected brass beneath, but it was less maintenance intensive that plain brass which needed to be polished several times in a week to keep its shine and prevent tarnish.
+During the Victorian Era, it was rate and expensive.
+Plated nickel was a relatively soft metal that wore off over time, exposing the unprotected brass beneath, but it was less maintenance-intensive than plain brass which needed to be polished several times in a week to keep its shine and prevent tarnish.

 Fortunately, new finish technologies have largely banished the polishing cloth.
 Nickel is no longer the fragile finish of the past.
-Nickel finishes applied using a new technology called physical vapor deposition is much harder than chrome, never needs and sort of polishing and retains the new shine nearly forever with an occasional wipe with a soft cloth.
-PVD "polished brass" is not longer actual brass, but a much harder, non-reactive metal such as zirconium that looks like brass but does not tarnish as is virtually maintenance free.
+Nickel finishes applied using a new technology called physical vapor deposition is much harder than chrome, never needs any sort of polishing and retains the new shine nearly forever with an occasional wipe using a soft cloth.
+PVD "polished brass" is no longer actual brass, but a much harder, non-reactive metal such as zirconium that looks like brass but does not tarnish as is virtually maintenance-free.

-(For more information on the virtually indestructable finishes used on most faucets today, see Faucet Finishes.)
+(For more information on the low-maintenance finishes used on most faucets today, see Faucet Finishes.)